amitj975/Algorithms/README.md

 # Algorithms

-Implementation of Graph most used algorithm
+Implementation of Graph most used algorithms.